 10. COCOS (KEELING) ISLANDS, Australia

 Cocos Islands are a small archipelago located in the Indian Ocean, between Australia and Sri Lanka, but closer to Indonesia.
 The islands are an Australian external territory.
-The archipelago consists of 27 small atolls, but only 2 of these are inhabited – Home Island and West Island.
+The archipelago consists of 27 small atolls, but only 2 are inhabited – Home Island and West Island.
 The population is scarce; no more than 600 people live on one of these two coral islands.
 While on the West Island, the majority of the population is European, on the Home Island still live the Cocos-Malay people.
 The Cocos-Malays, or Cocos-Islanders, are the descendants of the Malay workers brought to the island in the 1830s.
-They speak a Malay dialect, most of them are Muslim, and they have maintained their unique culture with colorful celebrations and weddings.
+They speak a Malay dialect, and most of them are Muslim.
+They have maintained their unique culture with colorful celebrations and weddings.

 The islands are what you expect a tropical paradise to be: white sand beaches surrounded by coconut trees and teal waters.
 Recently, Cossies Beach (on Direction Island, 30 minutes by ferry from West Island) has received the name “Australia’s most beautiful beach.”